 - how often each sound occurs

 - how loud the sound is

-While the traditional heart sounds are something like a “lub-dub,” variations can help your doctor find areas that may not be getting enough blood or that have a leaky valve.
-If your doctor hears something unusual, he or she will probably order additional testing if they hear something unusual.
+Traditional heart sounds are rhythmic.
+Variations can signal to your doctor that some areas may not be getting enough blood or have a leaky valve.
+Your doctor may order additional testing if they hear something unusual.

 Your doctor should be able to hear abdominal sounds in all areas of your abdomen.
-If one area does not have sounds, this could indicate that digested material is stuck or your intestine may be twisted if an area of your abdomen has no sounds.
-Both possibilities can be very serious conditions.
+Digested material may be stuck or your intestine may be twisted if an area of your abdomen has no sounds.
+Both possibilities can be very serious.

-Lung sounds can be as numerous as heart sounds.
-Wheezes can be either high- or low-pitched and can indicate that mucus in your lungs is preventing them from expanding properly.
+Lung sounds can vary as much as heart sounds.
+Wheezes can be either high or low pitched and can indicate that mucus is preventing your lungs from expanding properly.
 One type of sound your doctor might listen for is called a rub.
-Rubs sound like two pieces of sandpaper being rubbed together and can indicate irritated surfaces around the lungs.
+Rubs sound like two pieces of sandpaper being rubbed together and can indicate irritated surfaces around your lungs.